lora-sp/bunc2tei/readme.md

-## Creating a I5-corpus file out of XML-TEI documents from various Bulgarian corpora
+## Converting various Bulgarian XML-TEI documents into an I5 corpus file

 This tool contains various python scripts.
-The scripts `escape.py`, `prep_lit.py` and `prep_parl.py` are for preprocessing.
-The script `explore_lit.py` simply explores the Chitanka corpus (literature dataset).
-Finally, the script `bunc2tei.py` is for converting the corpus data into the I5 schema, and the script `test_bunc2tei.py` is a PyTest file to test the conversion script.
+The scripts `escape.py`, `prep_lit.py` and `prep_parl.py` are used for preprocessing.
+The script `explore_lit.py` is used for exploring the literature data set.
+The script `bunc2tei.py` is used for converting the corpus data into the I5 schema, and the script `test_bunc2tei.py` is a PyTest file to test the conversion script.
+Finally, the script `corpus_analysis.py` is used for performing a corpus analysis.

 ### Data